JohnGaughan/advent-of-code-java/Advent/README.md

 This project is licensed under the GNU GPL v3.
 See the LICENSE file for the complete text.

-Licenses for included libraries are also included in LICENSE-junit and LICENSE-hamcrest.
+Licenses for included libraries are also included in LICENSE-junit, LICENSE-hamcrest, and LICENSE-json.

 Input data reproduced here is the IP of the Advent of Code team.